top of page

 Federal and State Protections

 Both federal and state laws prohibit discrimination in the workplace.
 The Equal Employment Opportunity Commission (EEOC) enforces federal laws against discrimination based on race, color, religion, sex, national origin, age, disability, and genetic information.
-Florida's Human Relations Commission (FHRC) enforces state laws that offer similar protections.
+Florida's Human Relations Commission (FHRC) enforces state laws that offer similar protections, and also provides mediation services.

 Sexual Harassment